naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the bear dissolve in water?
-Because it was polar.
+Why don't skeletons fight each other?
+They don't have the guts.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)